windweller/Tinker/README.md

 Because we seek to optimize performance (and leverage memory use) to the maximum, we use scheduling as our processing concept.
 All the processing has been handled by module `Scheduler`.
 We generate default scheduler for each `DataContainer`, and you can always configure your own `Scheduler` and pass it into `DataContainer` class.

-Our default scheduler uses `Parallel` and `FileBuffer` module by default, and assumes a 4-core processor (4 workers running concurrently).
+Our default scheduler uses `Sequential` and `FileBuffer` module.

+To switch between parallel processing or sequential processing, put in `core = desired # of processes` when constructing your datacontainer.

 All task-related operational modules such as `Parser` requires an implicit scheduler.
-You can import the global default, or use your own one, and make it implicit such as:
+You can use our default, or create your own one, and make it implicit such as:

 ```scala
 implicit val scheduler = new Scheduler(4) with Parallel with FileBuffer
 ```

-This is functionally equivalent to importing the global scheduler.
-You can create different or multiple schedulers and pass them explicitly to different classes, and this is shown at the advanced technique section.
+Schedulers are independent for each class, and you should not pass the same scheduler to multiple data containers.
+If it is passed to multiple containers, it would override the data, causing undesired effect.

 `DataContainer` has defined a method `exec()`, which is linked with processing.
 Whenever `exec()` is called, a file is being saved whether the location is provided or not.
 If the location is not provided, such file will be a temporary file and deleted when JVM is shut down.
 Users can use `Global.tempFiles.pop()` to get the full filepath (including name) of the last computed file.